CHOOSE CLOSE FRIENDS WHO WILL…

 As iron sharpens iron, so one man sharpens another.

 My best friends/close friends are the guys in my life who will tell me the truth.
-They will be “brutally honest” with me when it comes to my blind spots in life – the areas of my life that I have weaknesses in and might not be aware of it.
+They will be “brutally honest” with me when it comes to my blind spots in life – the areas of my life that I have weaknesses and might not be aware of it.
 My close friends are allowed to be honest with me about my weaknesses because I know they will speak the truth to me in love.
-My best friends will tell me the truth because I have given them permission to do so and I know deep down that they are for me.
+My best friends will tell me the truth because I have given them permission to do so, and I know deep down that they are for me.

 Have you given your best friends permission to speak the truth to you?
 Do you listen to them when they recommend a book for you to read, when they challenge an idea you have or when they confront a negative character trait in your life?

 Best friends can challenge each other; yet, they know that the challenge is motivated by love.